-This space experiment seeks to clarify whether seedlings grown in micro-gravity conditions respond to the changes in gravity and elevate [Ca2+]c or not.
+The space experiment seeks to clarify whether seedlings grown in micro-gravity conditions respond to the changes in gravity and elevate [Ca2+]c or not.
 If the [Ca2+]c does not increase, or the amplitude or the duration of the [Ca2+]c response differs from that of plants grown under 1-g conditions, researchers can suggest that the proper assembly of the gravity sensing machinery requires gravity.
-The analysis of the subcellular distribution of the GFP-labeled mechanosensitive channel candidate protein MCA1 in root cells of the seedlings grown under the micro-g condition provides the reason of the deficient (or modulated) [Ca2+]c response in plants grown under micro-g conditions, e.g., if the mechanosensitive channel is not localized to the cell membrane, the tension changes in the cytoskeleton, and/or cell membrane, may not be transduced to activate MCA1, which induce Ca2+ influx via the channel, and lead to the [Ca2+]c-increase.
+The analysis of the subcellular distribution of the Green Flourescence Protein (GFP)-labeled mechanosensitive channel candidate protein MCA1 in root cells of the seedlings grown under the micro-g condition provides the reason of the deficient (or modulated) [Ca2+]c response in plants grown under micro-g conditions, e.g., if the mechanosensitive channel is not localized to the cell membrane, the tension changes in the cytoskeleton, and/or cell membrane, may not be transduced to activate MCA1, which induce Ca2+ influx via the channel, and lead to the [Ca2+]c-increase.
 If the mRNA content in seedlings is down regulated in plants grown under micro-g condition, it can be suggested that the component of the gravity sensing machinery (e.g., MCA1) is not properly synthesized in plants under micro-g conditions.
 If the [Ca2+]c-increases in the mutant seedlings of MCA1 (knock out and overexpressor) in ground parabolic flight experiments show the important roles of MCA1 in gravity sensing, the results of space experiments with those of the ground ones strongly support the hypothesis that MCA1 is involved in the gravity sensing machinery in plants.

 Gravitropism, the process in which plants sense the gravity vector and regulate their growth direction accordingly, was first identified nearly 200 years ago by Knight and was later characterized by Darwin.
 However, the molecular mechanism of gravity sensing in higher plants is a long-standing question.
 This research allows the investigation of the process of the assembly of the gravity sensing machinery under micro-g, and also to examine the hypothesis of a gravity sensing machinery.
 Evidence may also be obtained in the space research to support the model that the change in the gravity vector is sensed by the mechanism consisting of amyloplast-actin filaments-mechanosensitive channels (e.g., MCA1) super complex subcellular structures.